 Indeed, it says something about our medical system when a once independent businesswoman has to start selling all of her goods for literally pennies in order to save her own life.

-raise money to save their own life because of a city ordinance.
+It says something even worse about government when they step in and won’t allow someone to raise money to save their own life because of a city ordinance.